masikol/barapost/README.md

 Find yourself constantly having a large amount of FASTA, FASTQ or FAST5 files, where sequences that belong to different organisms are **mixed up** together, but you want them to be **separated**?

-It is awful to to sit in front of the computer for hours sending all these sequences to NCBI BLAST server and to rewrite large FAST(A/Q) files by hand, isn't it?
+It is awful to sit in front of the computer for hours sending all these sequences to NCBI BLAST server and to rewrite large FAST(A/Q) files by hand, isn't it?

 "Barapost" toolkit is the thing that can do it for you and **save your time**.